-Voluntary return involves a dual approach: a proactive approach centred on asylum seekers (they follow the return path) and a general approach targeting a wider audience.
+Voluntary return involves a dual approach: a proactive approach centred on applicants for international protection (they follow the return path) and a general approach targeting a wider audience.
 The role of the return counsellors is to provide information and assistance.

-When applying for asylum at the Immigration Office, migrants receive information about voluntary return for the first time by means of a brochure.
-If the asylum application is turned down, asylum seekers receive an order to leave the territory along with a second information brochure about voluntary return.
+When applying for international protection at the Immigration Office, migrants receive information about voluntary return for the first time by means of a brochure.
+If the application is turned down, applicants receive an order to leave the territory along with a second information brochure about voluntary return.

 Migrants are allocated to a return place, in the view of preparing the voluntary return.
 Open return places are located in reception centres managed by Fedasil.
 Migrants are allowed to stay during 30 days at these centres in order to prepare their return.
 Supervision is provided by a return counsellor from Fedasil with the participation of an officer from the immigration Office.

-The return path and the return places are explained to the asylum seekers with an informative sheet available in 11 languages.
+The return path and the return places are explained to the applicants for international protection with an informative sheet available in 11 languages.

 Assisting migrants without a residence permit